 For many years there was a big railroad switching yard on the north (left field) side of the stadium, and a high-rise apartment complex was built there sometime after World War II.
 Dark, creepy, archaic, bizarre, and ill-suited for baseball viewing, the Polo Grounds offered fewer and fewer incentives for the Giants to stay there as the years passed.
 Finally, they left New York and relocated to San Francisco in 1958, the same year the Dodgers migrated to California.
 There were some protests from Giants fans, but the move ultimately caused much less emotional anguish compared to what Brooklynites suffered.

 The Polo Grounds got a brief second (baseball) life in 1962, when the National League expansion franchise New York Mets began playing.
+The diamond was moved eight feet forward, reducing the distance to center field but not to the foul lines, since the right and left field walls went straight forward.
 Soon after the Mets moved into brand-new Shea Stadium in 1964, the Polo Grounds were demolished.

 SOURCES: Lowry (1992), Ritter (1992), Gershman (1993), Ward and Burns (1994)

 FAN TIPS: Don Glorisi, Jerome Crosson, Bruce Orser, Angel Amezquita